manuelVo/foundryvtt-smart-doors/README.md

 Keep everyone informed who tried to open which door.
 Whenever a player tries to open a door that is locked, a chat message stating that fact will be sent to all players.
 Additionally the door locked sound will be played for everyone.
 When the chat message is hovered with the mouse, the door that the player tried to open will be highlighted.

 If the GM tries to open a locked door the sound will only played for him and no chat message will be sent.

+### Tint Secret Doors
+This tints secret doors in a gay shade to make them easier to discern from regular doors when being zoomed further out.

 ### Synchronized Doors
 ![Synchronized Doors demonstration](https://raw.githubusercontent.com/manuelVo/foundryvtt-smart-doors/360d724240634dbc6cc493a3b62243a8b28b7056/media/synchronized_doors.webp)